| |

 Thus far, the hike was entirely on service roads, which certainly doesn't have the feel of a "real" hike on a single-track trail.
 It's kind of an empty-victory peak since I could have driven my car there (if I were allowed to).
 But the air was clear, the temperature was fine, and the views of the high country were breathtaking.
 The broad top of Thunder Mt. has been bull-dozed and commandeered as the top of ski lift.
 It certainly doesn't have the feel of a "real" peak and is not the highest mountain around.
 But none the less, it was a good place to have lunch while enjoying nice views of the desert to the northeast, Baldy Notch, the canyons below, the Mt.
 Wilson area peaks to the west, Mt.
 San Antonio looming on the north, and Telegraph Peak looming to the south.

 Drew's knee was still doing fine, so we couldn't resist the call of Telegraph Peak towering above us to the south.
-What the heck, it was only a 1.5 miles more.
+What the heck, it was only 1.5 miles more.
 So at 12:40 we started on.
 The trail description was a little confusing, so we did not know where the trail leaves the top of Thunder Mt.
 On the southeast edge of the summit was a path which appeared to go straight down the southeast ridge to the saddle between Thunder and Telegraph.
 After we started down, it became apparent that this was NOT the trail, but the presence of foot prints and the semblance of a route indicated that it was doable.
 The saddle below and the trail heading south was always in sight.
 This route is quite steep with lots of lose rock and dirt.
 I don't recommend this route.

 After 35 minutes we reached a trail junction near the Telegraph Peak ridge.
 A sign pointed up the ridge (east): "Telegraph Pk, .25" (It was a brand new oak sign; we could still smell the varnish and the dirt displaced from the new posthole was fresh.
 Later I learned it was a service project of Eagle Scout candidate Ben Crocket).
 After another 5-minute break (getting warm now) we started up the ridge.
-We soon reached a false summit with our first view into the deep canyon to the east (Middle Fork Lytle Creek).
+We soon reached a "false" summit with our first view into the deep canyon to the east (Middle Fork Lytle Creek).
 Incredible.
 The trail then drops into a little saddle (marked with a sign, "7W06A") and climbs steeply to the peak.

 We reached Telegraph Peak (8985') at 1:54.
 Spectacular 360-degree view, far better than Thunder.
 This was a real peak!
 To the east, San Gorgonio (10,499) and San Jancinto (10,804) majestically rose above the haze, 46 and 62 miles away.
 To the south, beyond Cucamonga Peak, rose Saddleback (Modjeska Pk.
 5496 and Santiogo Pk.
 5687) 40 miles away.
 Looking north, we could clearly see the trail coming up from Stockton Flat to Baldy Notch (Robinson, Hike #94).
 I just did not realize from the trail descriptions how incredible this peak would be.
 It would have been even better if the haze in the valleys below did not hide the view of my home in Azusa, 20 miles southwest.